vigneshavm/Interview-questions/JS Q.md

   this.count = 0;

-  // ❌ Incorrect: Regular function in setInterval loses `this`
+  // ❌ Incorrect: Regular function in setInterval loses `this` setInterval(function () {
-  // Interview Answer:
-  // This is a classic example of why `this` behaves unexpectedly inside asynchronous functions.
-  // Here, 'this' inside the setInterval callback refers to the global object (not the Counter instance),
-  // hence `this.count++` actually tries to increment `undefined`, resulting in NaN. setInterval(function () {
     this.count++;
     console.log("Wrong Counter:", this.count); // Output: NaN NaN NaN ...
   }, 1000);

-  // ✅ Correct: Arrow function binds 'this' lexically to the constructor
-  // Interview Answer:
+  // This is a classic example of why `this` behaves unexpectedly inside asynchronous functions.
-  // We use an arrow function which captures 'this' from the surrounding context (i.e., the Counter function).
+  // Here, 'this' inside the setInterval callback refers to the global object (not the Counter instance),
+  // hence `this.count++` actually tries to increment `undefined`, resulting in NaN.

-  // Thus, `this.count` refers to the correct Counter instance. setInterval(() => {
+  // ✅ Correct: Arrow function binds 'this' lexically to the constructor setInterval(() => {
     this.count++;
     console.log("Correct Counter:", this.count); // Output: 1, 2, 3, ...
   }, 1000);
+  // We use an arrow function which captures 'this' from the surrounding context (i.e., the Counter function).
+  // Thus, `this.count` refers to the correct Counter instance.

   // ✅ Another correct approach using .bind(this)
   /*